jonaprieto/flask-ponywhoosh/docs/index.rst

         entries = Set("Entry")
         attributes = Set("Attributes")

-As you could see in the previous example, you should declare as strings these fields where you want whoosh to store the searcheables.
-All the parameters from whoosh are available you just have to listed separating them with commas: sortable, stored, scored, etc. Refer to whoosh_documentation_ for further explanations on the application of these parameters.
+As you could see in the previous example, you should declare as strings these fields where you want whoosh to store the searcheables ('name', 'age', etc.).
+All the parameters from whoosh are available you just have to listed, separating them with commas: sortable, stored, scored, etc. Refer to whoosh_documentation_ for further explanations on the application of these parameters.

 .. _documentation: http://pythonhosted.org/Whoosh/searching.html#scoring-and-sorting for

 ==============
 Flask Settings
 ==============